EseteEyesus/Task-Api/README.md

 # 🛠️ Todo Manager Backend

-A fully backend task management API built with **Next.js API routes**, **TypeScript**, and **Prisma ORM**.
+A fully backend task management or Todo API built with **Next.js API routes**, **TypeScript**, and **Prisma ORM**.
 Designed for modular CRUD operations, dynamic filtering, and scalable architecture — ideal for productivity tools and future service integrations.

 ---